manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 protection, which is useful for reporting, legal validation, and historical analysis.

-The start date format should be as defined by ISO 8601 (i.e YYYY-MM-DD)
+The start date format should be as defined by ISO 8601 (i.e. YYYY-MM-DD)